Tikam02/DevOps-Guide/Servers/firewalls.md

   - Threat-focused Firewall
   - Virtual Firewall

 Firewalls can be implemented both at hardware and software level.
-For the sake of this article we will only focus on the software part.
+For the sake of this example we will only focus on the software part.

 ## Window Firewall